AustinL3860/My-Portfolio/README.md

-# My-Portfolio
+# My-Portfolio:
-RFID Parking Tags

-# Project Overview
+# Project Overview:
-This is a my portfoilio website that I created to showcase some of my old and recent projects and my skillset
+This is a my portfoilio website that I created to showcase some of my old and recent projects and my skillsets

-# Programmer
+# Programmer:
 1. Austin Lomax

-# Quick Setup Instructions
+# Issues:
+The "Send message" function is still under development at the moment.

 # Links:
 Source Code: https://github.com/AustinL3860/My-Portfolio</br>